jondaiello/foundations-of-html/lesson-01/README.md

 # Lesson 01: Introduction
 Hello, and welcome to Bytes & Bolts video course: Fundamentals of HTML.
 I’m your host, Jon Daiello (pronounced die-yellow).

-In this 10 part series where we will explore what HTML is and how we can use it to build the web.
+In this 10 part series we will explore what HTML is and how we can use it to build the web.
 This is a fundamentals course, which means it will cover the very basics of HTML, and ensure you have a firm grasp on how to use it.

 ## Who is this course for?
 - Well this course is for: